rails-girls-summer-of-code/rgsoc-teams/README.md

     cp .env-example .env

-Now, when running the `foreman` command **before** any command, this configuration will be loaded into the environent:
+Now, when running the `foreman` command **before** any command, this configuration will be loaded into the environment:

     foreman run rails server